philippschulte/fastly-promises/README.md

 The callback based [fastly](https://www.npmjs.com/package/fastly) package is still the most used client on [NPM](https://www.npmjs.com/).
 However, I needed a client which allows me to perform request sequentially and parallelly without ending up in an untamable [callback hell](http://callbackhell.com/).
 [Philipp Schulte's fastly-native-promises](https://github.com/philippschulte/fastly-native-promises) client seemed almost perfect, except:

-- it uses Axios, which is an additional dependency we'd like to avoid, especially when running inside Adobe I/O Runtime
+- it uses Axios, which is an additional dependency we'd like to avoid, especially when running inside Adobe I/O Runtime.
-- it has been missing features and pull requests were merged only slowly
+- it has been missing features and pull requests were merged only slowly.

 This fork addresses the concerns above, but breaks compatibility with Browsers, so that it can only be used in Node JS environments.